Wyyyb/DALAO-SM/README.md

+# ICM 2018

+The repository is a soluiton for Problem E of MCM/ICM 2018.

-# The `mcmthesis` Class
+# Author

-This class is designed for the MCM/ICM.

-This work is released under the [LaTeX Project Public License](http://www.latex-project.org/lppl.txt), v1.3c or later.
+Hao YU
+Songyun GU
+Yubo WANG

 ## Installation